Claudette Ferro studied MSc Health Management at City, University of London, and is now a working at Infinite Possibilities for All in Texas, USA.

 During my studies I also signed up for CitySpark, City’s business ideas competition, to pitch my social enterprise idea, Alinea.
 After presenting the idea to an audience, I was chosen to continue developing it, and had the opportunity to work with a group of multidisciplinary City students.
 I was able to learn more about myself, and grow confident in knowing that I have a lot to offer.

 Since I turned in my thesis, I have decided to travel to the mountains of Peru to establish a sustainable oral health project.
 It has been a dream of mine to make this project a reality and I am beyond excited to see it unfold.
-I am traveling to represent Infinite Possibilities for All, a 501(c) 3 non-profit organization which provides health, nutrition, and education to children living in Andean communities.
+I am travelling to represent Infinite Possibilities for All, a 501(c) 3 non-profit organization which provides health, nutrition, and education to children living in Andean communities.
 During my two week stay in Peru I will:

 - Consolidate an international liaison with the Peruvian Ministry of Health to officially invite and sponsor 20 NYU College of Dentistry graduate students to provide oral treatment to children and families in Peru for a total of three years.